Evenwyne/programming-univbasics-3-defining-methods/README.md

 In this lesson we'll introduce methods, distinguish them from data types, and cover how to create and execute them in your Ruby program.

+## Video: Introduction to Methods

+This video introduces the basics of defining and calling methods in Ruby.
+We will review the discussed concepts in detail in this and the following lessons, but this is a great overview of everything we will learn in this section:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nTL_65lh76o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Demonstrate Abstraction With Methods

 Methods define a new thing that your program can do.
 While variables in Ruby